African-American music: Cultural impact

 Through the hybridization of African, European, and Native American cultural elements, African American music has made itself "a distinctly American phenomenon".

-Jim Crow & Civil Rights Eras (early to mid 20th century)
+Jim Crow and Civil Rights eras (early to mid 20th century)

 The music made during the Jim Crow and Civil Rights era awakened "the passion and purposefulness of the Southern Civil Rights Movement" that "provided a stirring musical accompaniment to the campaign for racial justice and equality".
 African-American men, women, and children from across the nation came together in social settings such as marches, mass meetings, churches, and even jails and "conveyed the moral urgency of the freedom struggle".
 African-American music served to uplift the spirits and hearts of those fighting for civil rights.
 Guy Carawan referred to the Civil Rights Movement as "the greatest singing movement this country has experienced".

 "We Shall Overcome"

 Often called "the anthem of the Civil Rights Movement", "We Shall Overcome" was a hymn from the 19th-century that was used as a protest labor song in a labor strike against American Tobacco in Charleston, South Carolina in 1945–1946.
 It was overheard by Zilhpia Horton in a Tennessee tobacco field on a picket line in 1946, and a worker by the name of Lucille Simmons changed the original wording of "I Will Overcome" to "We Will Overcome", which made it more powerful for the Civil Rights Movement.

 In 1947, Horton added some verses to the song and taught Pete Seeger her version.
 Seeger revised the song from "We will" to "We shall".
 In April 1960 at Raleigh, North Carolina, folk singer Guy Carawan sang the new version at the founding convention of the Student Nonviolent Coordinating Committee (SNCC), starting its quick spread throughout the Civil Rights Movement.
 Seeger, Carawan, and Frank Hamilton copyrighted the song to prevent it from becoming a "commercialized pop song".

 "We Shall Overcome" continued to spread rapidly as the Civil Rights Movement gained supporters and momentum.
 Protestors across the nation sang the song as they marched for rights, were beat up, attacked by police dogs, and sent to jail for breaking segregation laws.
 "We Shall Overcome" and many other protest songs during the Civil Rights movement became its soundtrack.
 Outside of the U.S., the song has been used in freedom movements around the world.
 In India, the song is known as "Hum Honge Kaamyaab", which is a song that most school children in India know by heart.